5th Infantry Division (United Kingdom): Insignia

-Interwar period
+Between the wars

-Officers of the 2nd K.O.S.B.
-Le Contay, 4 December 1918.
+Officers of the 2nd Battalion, King's Own Scottish Borderers, Contay, 4 December 1918.

+The 5th Division remained in the Le Quesnoy area until mid-December 1918, before commencing a march into Belgium on 13 December.
+They eventually reached the region between Namur and Wavre, where demobilisation efforts began on 22 December, continuing into early 1919 with men being released at regular intervals.

-During the interwar period, the division spent time based in Egypt and then in Palestine.
+The division was later based in Egypt and then in Palestine.
 The latter occurred during the 1936–1939 Arab revolt in Palestine.

 Second World War

 Men of the 2nd Battalion, Royal Inniskilling Fusiliers disembarking at Cherbourg, France, from the steamer 'Royal Sovereign', 16 September 1939.

 Upon the outbreak of the Second World War, in September 1939, the 5th Infantry Division was a Regular Army formation, commanded by Major-General Harold Franklyn, who had been in command since 1938.
 The division was based at Catterick under Northern Command.
 Both of its infantry brigades (the 13th and 15th) went to France to join the rest of the British Expeditionary Force (BEF) in early October 1939 as independent infantry brigades, but the divisional Headquarters crossed to France on 19 December 1939, coming under the command of Lieutenant-General Alan Brooke's II Corps from 23 December.
-By the new year of 1940 the division was reformed with three infantry brigades -the 13th, 15th and 17th, all commanded by men who would achieve high rank in the next few years.
+In early 1940, the division was reformed with three infantry brigades -the 13th, 15th and 17th, all commanded by men who would achieve high rank in the next few years.